Applicants must meet the following criteria in order to be considered for admission:

 We will consider applicants who are not supported by Community Living Service Delivery as “self payers” however, they will be considered on an individual basis, based on their support level required and funding mechanisms.

 All applications are reviewed by our Admissions Committee, which consists of management, Board of Directors and Ministry representatives.
+This committee meets on a quarterly basis.
+Completed applications must be submitted a minimum of two weeks in advance of each meeting.

 If you or a family member is interested in applying to our programs, we urge you to contact your local Community Service Worker with the Ministry of Social Services.
 If you are unsure who this is, or how to contact them, please call and we will assist you.